Uncertainty-Informed Active Perception for Open Vocabulary Object Goal Navigation: Experimental Results

 \subsection{Experimental Setup}

-\textbf{Datasets.} To assess the effectiveness of our ObjectNav approach, we conduct experiments in realistic indoor environments using the Habitat simulator~\cite{savva2019habitat}, a popular simulator for ObjectNav evaluations~\cite{batra2020objectnav}.
+\textbf{Datasets and hardware.} To assess the effectiveness of our ObjectNav approach, we conduct experiments in realistic indoor environments using the Habitat simulator~\cite{savva2019habitat}, a popular simulator for ObjectNav evaluations~\cite{batra2020objectnav}.
 We use two datasets, Matterport3D~(MP3D)~\cite{chang2017mp3d} and Habitat-Matterport 3D~(HM3D)~\cite{ramakrishnan2021hm3d}, both offering complex 3D reconstructions of indoor spaces.
 MP3D provides 3D scans with rich semantic annotations but limited unique environments and data imperfections.
 HM3D offers 1,000 high-quality scans with complex layouts and varied conditions.
 We evaluate our approach across varied, realistic scenes in 2,195 MP3D and 2,000 HM3D episodes, which contain 20 scenes, six object categories and 11 scenes and 21 object categories, respectively, following prior work~\cite{yokoyama2024vlfm}.
+Experiments are conducted on a workstation with a 12th-generation Intel Core i7 CPU, 64 GB RAM, and an NVIDIA RTX A5000 GPU.

 \textbf{Evaluation metrics.} We evaluate each approach using Success Rate (SR) and Success Weighted by Path Length (SPL)~\cite{batra2020objectnav}.
 SPL measures the efficiency of the robot’s path by comparing it to the shortest possible route from the starting point to the nearest instance of the target object in the ground truth.
 If the agent fails to reach the target, the SPL score is zero; otherwise, it represents the ratio of the shortest path length to the agent’s actual path length, with higher values indicating better path efficiency.